josephin521/Josephin521-Ultimate-WuWa-Config/README.md

 6:High sampling rate audio quality along with better tuned and modified spatial audio that using HRTF algorithm and reverbs 🎧 🔊

-7: Frame Generation using AFME(Adreno frame motion engine) set 30 fps for 60hz display = 60fps
+7: Frame Generation using AFME(Adreno frame motion engine) perfectlyappenomethingpet 30 fps for 60hz display = 60fps.
-set 60 fps for 120hz display =120fps
+setet 60 fps for 120hz set =120fps.

 8: Large area of 🍃 wind scale for grass maps